happywang23/getting-started/README.md

 Follow the getting started instructions from https://www.jetbrains.com/help/clion/2016.1/quick-start-guide.html

-# Alternate Instructions - Option 2 (Only if the above steps did not work for you)
+# Alternate Instructions for Step 3- Option 2 (Only if the above steps did not work for you)

 - Install latest virtuabox
 - Install the extension package